Justin Verlander, Giants agree to one-year, $15M contract: Reports

-The Giants reportedly are adding a future Baseball Hall of Famer to their roster.
+The Giants officially have added a future National Baseball Hall of Famer to their roster.

-San Francisco and veteran ace Justin Verlander are in agreement on a one-year contract pending a physical, ESPN's Jeff Passan reported Tuesday, citing sources.
-After missing out on Corbin Burnes, it appears the Giants pivoted to the three-time AL Cy Young Award winner who will turn 42 next month and has the second-most playoff wins of all time.
+Veteran ace Justin Verlander has signed a one-year, $15 million contract with San Francisco, the team officially announced Saturday.
+ESPN's Jeff Passan and Jesse Rogers first reported the news Tuesday.
+To make room on the roster for Verlander, the Giants designated catcher Blake Sabol for assignment.

 WATCH ANYTIME FOR FREE